Gochez/smd-2017-stand-prototype/README.md

 The Python code can be found in this [jupyter notebook.](https://github.com/Gochez/smd-2017-stand-prototype/blob/master/smd-stand-prototype/smd-stand-prototype.ipynb)

-The following table resumes the software and their recomended versions:
+The following table summarises the software's versions:

 | Software      | Version     |